KyledeVos/Crypto_Submit_BE/README.md

 1. The safety of these requirements is of the highest importance.<br>
 In this project you will see a .env_blank.
 The .env_blank<br>
 files contains the names of secure fields that the application uses but <br> has no actual data.
 The actual data goes in an untracked file that you need to create as '.env' created at the project root.
 Inside of this <br> file you will put the ACTUAL data.
-**NOTE:** Do not ever put actual data in the .env_example or change the .git_ignore file to track a .env file.
+**NOTE:** Do not ever put actual data in the .env_blank or change the .git_ignore file to track a .env file.
 Doing so will make your confidential<br>
 data readily available on GitHub for users and bots to take.

 2. If you are modifying the project - NEVER use hard coded secure values / keys<br> in the project files.
 These values go in the .env file and absolutely nowhere else.
 Do NOT even add these values in temporarily to the code.